-- 1. Access the Instrumented Function for which you want to create a Protective Instrument Loop. - 2.
-In the workspace, select the SIL Verification tab.

-The SIL Verification section appears, displaying a list of Protective Instrument Loops in the

-A blank datasheet for the Protective Instrument Loop appears.

-- 4. As needed, enter values in the available fields. - 5.
-In the upper-right corner of the datasheet, select .
+- 1. Access the Instrumented Function for which you want to create a Protective Instrument Loop. - In the workspace, select the SIL Verification tab.
+The SIL Verification section appears, displaying a list of Protective Instrument Loops in the Instrumented Function. - In the upper-right corner of the section, select +.
+A blank datasheet for the Protective Instrument Loop appears. - 4.
+As needed, enter values in the available fields. - 5.
+In the upper-right corner of the datasheet, select \square .